uttamg911/ug-website/_posts/2013-10-24-indra-the-rain-god.md

 	<img style="width:480px;" src="/images/Indra_Blow_Sensor_Concept_Test1.jpg"/>

+	*Blow Sensor concept made with straws and metal wire*

 	<div><iframe src="//player.vimeo.com/video/77765793" width="500" height="375" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div>

-	Due to time constrains, we are using an 8-bit speaker as a microphone and detecting the blow.
+	Due to time constrains, we are using an 8-bit speaker as a microphone for detecting the blow.

 	* Accelerometer